-Tail docking in dogs is no longer a legal practice in the UK (in fact, it's been illegal since April 2007), but docking puppy tails used to be commonplace among working breeds and show dogs alike.
+Tail docking in dogs is no longer legal in the UK (in fact, it's been illegal since April 2007).
+However, docking puppy tails was routine for both working breeds and show dogs.

-Understand what docking is, why breeders docked tails, and what circumstances allow the act of tail docking today.
+Understand what docking is, why breeders of Cocker Spaniels docked tails, and what circumstances allow tail docking today.

 In simple terms, tail docking is the removal of a puppy's tail.